 In Argentina, the green handkerchief became a symbol of empowerment and courage, tied to backpacks, proudly worn around necks and wrists.
 And (more broadly, as Peker explains) the bandanas also represent their freedom, their rights, and their joy.
 In spite of its acquired meaning, the green color was chosen 15 years ago due to its neutrality: no political party or institution was using it.
 Each green handkerchief displays the campaign’s slogan in white type: “Sex education to decide, contraceptives to not abort, legal abortion to not die.”

 The handkerchief itself draws heavy inspiration from the “Mothers of Plaza de Mayo” movement, where mothers of “the disappeared” wore white scarves of remembrance on their heads.
-These thousands of Argentinian “desaparecidos” were taken and tortured and killed during the country’s 1976–1983 military dictatorship, and have been commemorated over the past 40 years.
+These thousands of Argentinian “desaparecidos” were taken and tortured and killed during the country’s 1976-83 military dictatorship and have been commemorated over the past 40 years.
 Every generation has a fight of its own.

-One of the most prominent figures leading the pro-choice fight, congresswoman Silvia Lospennato from the government’s party, dared to ask pro-lifers (or “anti-rights” as they were infamously renamed) if “they would force their own daughters to be mothers against their will or denounce them if they found out they had an abortion.”
-Another congressman, this time from an opposition party, Daniel Filmus, wondered how he would be able to look at his daughters’ eyes if he were to return home without the bill.
+One of the most prominent figures leading the pro-choice fight, congresswoman Silvia Lospennato from the government’s party, dared to ask pro-lifers (or “anti-rights” as their opponents rebranded them) if “they would force their own daughters to be mothers against their will or denounce them if they found out they had an abortion.”
+Another congressman, this time from an opposition party, Daniel Filmus, wondered how he would be able to look his daughters in the eyes if he were to return home without the bill.

-Despite the massive demonstrations and public support, there’s still more to do to make the bill law, but the campaign is still going strong.
-Even as winter begins painting the city gray, green handkerchiefs can be seen sprouting here and there.
+Despite the massive demonstrations and public support, the country’s restrictive abortion laws remain on the books, but the campaign to overturn them is still going strong.
+Even as winter began painting the city gray, green handkerchiefs could be seen sprouting here and there.
 And the multicolored cloths are likewise blossoming across all of Latin America.
-Maybe, misquoting Virginia Woolf, Argentina (and its following neighbors) does deserve the victory of a juvenile spring.
+Maybe, to misquote Virginia Woolf, Argentina (and its neighbors) does deserve the victory of a juvenile spring.